There are a variety of cookies used on the at800 and DMSL websites, mostly to improve the user experience and help us tailor content to user need.

 - ‘__utmz’ – This keeps track of where the visitor came from, what search engine was used, what link was clicked on, what keywords used, and where in the world the site was accessed from.
 (Expires at end of session).

+When you visit the at800 or DMSL website, your visit is tracked as a session.
+A Google Analytics user ID code is generated at each session.
+DMSL will disassociate the user ID from the session after 14 months.
 More information on the cookies set by Google Analytics and how to opt out are on the Google Analytics website – Click Here.

 More information on the cookies set by AddThis and how to opt out are on the AddThis website – Click Here